gmc-code/PC-Microbit-Extension/docs/bots/LEDs/led_progressions.rst

 Random brightness
 -----------------

-| Repeatedly display random colours on the LED strip.
+| Repeatedly display random colors on the LED strip.
 | This example requires a strip of 4 Neopixels (WS2812) connected to pin8.

 .. code-block:: python